vercel/next.js/docs/upgrading.md

 ## Upgrading from 12 to 13

 The `next/image` import was renamed to `next/legacy/image`.
 The `next/future/image` import was renamed to `next/image`.
-A [codemod is available](/docs/advanced-features/codemods.md#next-image-to-legacy-image) to automatically rename your imports.
+A [codemod is available](/docs/advanced-features/codemods.md#next-image-to-legacy-image) to safely and automatically rename your imports.

 ## Upgrading to 12.2